fpereiro/gotoB/readme.md

 We replace the last element of `output` with a string of the following form: `P LENGTH TAG {...} CONTENTS`. `length` will be included in this string so that the function that applies changes to the DOM can know where the attributes (if any) end and where the contents (if any) start.

 The contents of an opaque element may be raw HTML.
-Note we pass `true` to `lith.g`, since the lith is already validated.
+Note we pass `true` to `lith.g`, since the lith is already validated, so there's no need to validate it again.
 The resulting HTML might be empty, it might be a text node, or it may be a tag (or multiple tags). gotoв will accept it wholesale.

 ```javascript
          output [output.length - 1] = 'P ' + length + output [output.length - 1].slice (1) + ' ' + lith.g (contents, true);